-Assiniboine understands you may have questions as a current or future international student in these changing times.
-We have answered a range of frequently asked questions for both current and future international students.
+We understand you may have questions as a current or future international student.
+We have answered a range of frequently asked questions for both current and future international students related to the ongoing COVID-19 pandemic.
 If you require further information, please email the International office team at email@example.com, and they will endeavour to respond to your email promptly.

 Campuses: Student Access